South African ostrich: Reproduction

 Nearing the end of the dry season.
 The female South African ostrich will signal her fitness to a potential mate by performing a courtship dance or display.
 To attract a male, the female may even produce feces and urinate.
 The female will even chase off other females from her potential partner's territory.

 As the males approach the reproductively ready female, their face, neck and shins turn red.
 The males perform a dance or ceremonial rivalries in front of the females to get their attention.
 He kneels down, moving his head and wings from side to side.
 The male will chase the females while standing tall, almost on "tippy toes" and display quick tiny steps while his neck and wings are pointed upwards.
 Dominant males will remain erect and vocalize to passing by males.
 They are capable of keeping this position for many hours without eating.

-South African ostrich couple located in Etosha National Park, Namibia.
-Photo taken by Leslie Harmidy.

 Nests are chosen by the male or by the breeding individuals.
 Most commonly, they will form polygamous units composed of one cock and three hens, with one taking on a more dominant role (major hen).
 The South African ostrich chooses a nest site away from communal grounds and watering holes.
 They construct a nest in dry sandy locations by pushing the sediment.
 These nests average three meters in diameter.
 The "major hen" will start laying first, followed by the "minor hens" who starts laying after the "major hen" lays her second egg.
 This synchronized process of laying eggs lasts 11 days.
 During this time the male guards the nest.

-In the study done by Sauer & Sauer (1966), the South African Ostrich laid a clutch of eight eggs maximum.
+In one study, the South African ostrich laid a clutch of eight eggs maximum.
 The "minor hens" laid three or four eggs.
-The weight of these eggs ranged from 1,221g to 1,752g with the average being 1,346g.
-The length of the eggs measured 12.2 cm to 15.6 cm and the width measured 11.2 cm to 13.0 cm.
-With an average length and width of 14.3 cm and 12.1 cm, respectively.
+The weight of these eggs ranged from 1,221 to 1,752 g with the average being 1,346 g.
+The length of the eggs measured 12.2 to 15.6 cm and the width ranged from 11.2 to 13.0 cm, with an average length and width of 14.3 and 12.1 cm, respectively.
 When the incubation period starts, the male and females will rotate the task of sitting on the eggs.
-The ideal temperature for ostrich egg incubation falls within 35 °C to 36 °C and the relative humidity is between 40% to 42%.
+The ideal temperature for ostrich egg incubation falls within 35 to 36 C and the relative humidity is between 40% and 42%.

-Status and Conservation
+Status and conservation

 This subspecies of ostrich found in the wild is scarce.
 Most populations are located on reserves and wilderness areas.